kubic-project/kubic-o-o/blog/_posts/2019-08-14-kubic-control-intro.md

 ```

 Now you have a running kubernetes cluster with 3 Master Nodes and several
-worker Nodes! _kubectl get nodes_ should show you the status of your Nodes.
+worker Nodes with only three commands! _kubectl get nodes_ should show you the status of your Nodes.

 ## Next Steps